sstraw/scrdec/README.md

 interpreters run it.

-While this is less commonly used, it is still available and malware authors have started using it to obfuscate malicious JS.
+While this is less commonly used, it is still available and malware authors sometimes use it to obfuscate malicious JS.

 These files typically have an extension of .jse or .vbe .
 Additionally, they have a "header" of 4 bytes like below